3Flatline/3flatline-public/docs/binja.md

 **Note 1: use of the plugin requires a subscription to the Dixie platform.**

-**Note 2: There is a subscription level specifically for the Binary Ninjda plugin.
+**Note 2: There is a subscription level specifically for the Binary Ninja plugin.
 While this may provide some level of CLI access initially, this will not be the case in subsequent versions.
 Users desiring CLI access should purchase other plans.**

 **Note 3: THE DIXIE ENGINE DELETES RESULTS FROM THE SERVER AFTER SEVEN DAYS, SO WE STRONGLY ENCOURAGE YOU TO SYNC RESULTS LOCALLY ONCE ANALYSIS IS COMPLETE**